rfc1459/vimfiles/README.md

     git submodule init
     git submodule update

-### Command-T Setup ###

-[Command-T][] requires a working ruby installation, a C compiler, ruby development files and a ruby-enabled version of Vim.

-Provided your environment meets the requirements, cd into ~/.vim/bundle/command-t and run:

-    rake make

-to build Command-T.

 ### Activating the new configuration ###

 After finishing setup, you should create a new `.vimrc` file in your home